White velvet buttermilk cake recipe

 Instructions for Ermine Frosting

-As you beat, gradually add one spoonful of your cooled flour mixture at a time.
-A smooth buttercream is ensured by incorporating gradually.
+As you beat, gradually add one spoonful of your cooled flour mixture at time. smooth buttercream is ensured by incorporating gradually.

 Once everything is creamy, add the salt and vanilla, and then frost the cooled cake.